 Our team comprises researchers with diverse backgrounds: from chemists and physicists to structural biologists and engineers, we all work towards the common goal of deciphering protein structure and function in the gas phase.

 Congratulations to Eamonn Reading for winning the Best Poster award this year at the Annual Symposium of the Protein Society, San Diego, USA.

-Carol will receive the Thomson Medal Award from the International Mass Spectrometry Foundation.
-The award ceremony will take place in Geneva this month.
+Carol has received the Thomson Medal Award from the International Mass Spectrometry Foundation.

 Interview with Carol

 BBC Radio 4 'The Life Scientific'Listen to Carol's interview with Jim Al-Khalili on 22nd July on BBC iPlayer